HalcoDraco/GCS-L4/README.md

 We are ready to deploy our contract to a public testnet.
 Those are networks that operate similar to main Ethereum network, but Ether has no value and is free no acquire, making them ideal for testing our contract in a real environment at no cost.

 To deploy contracts, we need to use an Ethereum node as gateway.
-In this workshop, we are using a third-party node from [Alchemy](https://www.alchemy.com/).
+In this workshop, we are using a third-party node from [Alchemy](https://www.alchemy.com/), already deployed by the lecturer.
 The usage of these nodes incurs some fee, but we will take advantage of the free tier.

 First, let's create the wallet we will use to deploy the contract with [Metamask](https://metamask.io/es/).